glimmerjs/glimmer-website/src/guides/components-and-actions.md

 But there are two "interesting" syntax wrinkles in the component that may be unfamiliar.
 We use the ES2015 `get` in front of our `currentlySpeaking()` method to define another property for our template (`{{currentlySpeaking}}`).

 And we use `@tracked` notations in two different ways.
-First, we are adding it to our `current` property and then we use it again differently above `currentlySpeaking` and `moreSpeakers` (`@tracked('current')`).
-What's going on there?
+First, we are adding it to our `current` property to signify that this property may change and then we use it above `currentlySpeaking` and `moreSpeakers` to signify that these getters will be recomputed if any of the dependent keys like `current` changes.

 These "annotations", known as decorators, are a relatively new feature of Javascript.
 In Glimmer they are used to track which of our properties change (so that Glimmer will watch for changes to those properties).

+Using `@tracked` annotations signify that the property can change.
+Glimmer will auto track any dependent keys for the tracked getters.
+The auto tracking feature was added in version 0.11.1.
+If you are using an older version of Glimmer, you should use `@tracked('current')` for `currentlySpeaking` and `moreSpeakers` to specific the dependent keys.

-Because Glimmer watches for changes to `current` and then knows which values we want updated if it changes (due to our `@tracked('current')` annotation), it can quickly and efficiently re-compute the values for `currentlySpeaking` and `moreSpeakers` and update those locations in our template.
+Because Glimmer watches for changes to `current` and then knows which values we want updated if it changes (due to our `@tracked` annotation and auto-tracking of dependent keys for getters), it can quickly and efficiently re-compute the values for `currentlySpeaking` and `moreSpeakers` and update those locations in our template.

 ## Lifecycle Hooks